Together with sweaters and slacks/trousers, shirts and blouses probably constitute the bulk of many wardrobes.

 Many shirts and blouses contain silk, linen, rayon (aka lynocell or tencel), nylon and/or polyester (including cotton/polyester blends that are 60% polyester or greater).
 These shirts and blouses should be dry cleaned and hand ironed.

-Many shirts and blouses contain varying amounts of spandex (also known as lycra) – anything from 2% to 20%.
+Many shirts and blouses contain varying amounts of spandex (aka lycra) - anything from 2% to 20%.
 These shirts and blouses should be dry cleaned and hand ironed.

 Consideration should be given to the brand when making the decision to dryclean or launder.